Syed Saddiq: Corruption charges

 In July 2021, he was charged with criminal breach of trust and misappropriation of funds belonging to his former party, BERSATU.
 For the first charge, Syed Saddiq, the then-BERSATU's youth chief, was charged with criminal breach of trust for withdrawing RM1.12 million via a cheque without BERSATU's supreme council's approval.
 He was charged with another accusation of misappropriating RM120,000 in BERSATU donation money intended for the 2018 general election.
 He had claimed trial to both counts of corruption and was released on bail of RM330,000 with additional conditions.
 He claimed that the allegations were brought against him because he refused to back the Perikatan Nasional administration.

-In August 2021, Syed Saddiq had been charged again with two corruption charges of money laundering.
+In August 2021, Syed Saddiq was charged again with two corruption charges of money laundering.
 According to the charge sheet, the accused transferred RM50,000 from his bank account to his Amanah Saham Bumiputera account on 16 June 2018 and another RM50,000 on 19 June 2018.
 Saddiq pleaded not guilty to the charges.
 He claimed that Wan Ahmad Fayhsal, the BERSATU youth chief, came to his house before he was accused and persuaded him to rejoin BERSATU and support Muhyiddin Yassin as prime minister.
 Although Wan Fayhsal admitted that there was a meeting with Syed Saddiq, he insisted that the meeting was not to make an offer or threat to Syed Saddiq.

 On 5 July 2022, a witness, Rafiq Hakim Razali, in Syed Saddiq's trial said that Saddiq asked him to dispose of part of the RM1 million Bersatu funds.
 The RM1 million was in Syed Saddiq's possession.